diffix/pg_diffix/docs/admin_guide.md

 ### Anonymization reporting settings

-`pg_diffix.compute_suppress_bin` - If `True`, the first row in the query result contains the suppress bin (if any).
+`pg_diffix.compute_suppress_bin` - If `true`, the first row in the query result contains the suppress bin (if any).
 This provides the combined anonymized count of all the bins that were suppressed.
 The suppress bin shows all column values as `NULL` (`*` for text-typed columns, customizable via `pg_diffix.text_label_for_suppress_bin`).
 Note that the suppress bin may itself be suppressed.
-Non-superusers can change this setting.
+Any user can change this setting.

 `pg_diffix.text_label_for_suppress_bin` - The value to use for the text-typed grouping labels in the suppress bin row.
 Default value is `*`.
-Non-superusers can change this setting.
+Any user can change this setting.

 ## Restricted features and extensions